steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 When the PR and branch is merged to main branch eventually, the new version of application from the new main branch is built, deployed to the main development environment, tested with all the automated tests again, and, if they are fine, deployed to our test/stage environment.
 There the version of the application can be tested manually and, after approval, deployed to production.

-With the described setup that bases on [GitHub](https://github.com/) and [GitHub Actions](https://github.com/features/actions), the pure deployment of a new feature or bugfix after a PR is merged takes roughly 5-10 minutes.
+With the described setup that bases on [GitHub](https://github.com/) and [GitHub Actions](https://github.com/features/actions), the pure deployment of a new feature or bugfix after a PR is merged takes roughly five to ten minutes.
 Furthermore, we are able to keep track of every version of the application that has been deployed.
 We can also roll back to each version of the application nearly anytime.
 All in all, I think it is a good—not always perfect—setup.